greg7mdp/gdbf/README.md

 ### clangd Configuration

-gf integrates clangd for code navigation features (goto definition with `Alt+.` and go back with `Alt+,`).
-If `clangd` is already in your path, no additional configuration is necessary, otherwise you may specify the path to the clangd executable in `~/.config/gf_config.ini`:
+gdbf integrates clangd for code navigation features (goto definition with `Alt+.` and go back with `Alt+,`).
+If `clangd` is already in your path, no additional configuration is necessary, otherwise you may specify the path to the clangd executable in `~/.config/gdbf_config.ini`:

 ```ini
 [clangd]